 This paper contends that, like NATO, the hub-andspokes alliance system can be repurposed and maintained as a centerpiece of U.S. strategy in the Indo-Pacific.
-Currents in the region's maritime domain provide context coalesced around the longstanding hub-and-spokes alliance system but under the normative rubric of a 'free and open Indo-Pacific' (FOIP), a construct of Japanese origin that was embraced by the United States in 2017.
-FOIP not only provides the strategic underpinning for U.S. formulation of its emerging competition with China, but it has also lent institutional shape to the Quadrilateral Security Dialogue or the Quad, an informal security mechanism of four Indo-Pacific democracies-Australia, India, Japan, and the United States--sharing security and economic interests and concerns.
-Although still in its nascent phase, the Quad is gaining momentum towards that argue for the of retooled alliances.
-Under the U.S.-China great power competition, interventions in the maritime space - by way of structuralreforms-offer institutional alliance upgrade opportunities.
+Currents in the region's maritime domain provide context that argue for the "...like NATO, the hub-and-spokes alliance system necessity alliances. can be repurposed and maintained as a centerpiece rubric of the emerging U.S.-China great power competition, of U.S. strategy in the Indo-Pacific." interventions in the maritime space - by way of structuralreforms-offer institutional alliance opportunities.
 These interventions hold the promise of transformation and disruption, change dynamics that are greatly needed by the alliance system.
 The paper examines how they can animate revisions and transform an alliance into a modernized version of itself.